Know your worth: Supporting Leadership revisited

 You are present and perceptive and can process multiple points of view.

 I have repeatedly been assured it's not at all unusual to be facing redundancy.
-If you do find yourself in a similar situation, I hope you stay strong.
+If you do find yourself in a similar situation, I hope you can stay strong.
 I hope you are able to see yourself in the list above and I hope you feel proud.

 “Support staff are the unsung heroes of our institutions.”
 Supporting Leadership participant, 2019